mpievolbio-scicomp/PyTripalSerializer/README.md

 ## Installation

 ### PyPI Releases
 This package is released via the Python Package Index (PyPI).
-To install it, runaway
+To install it, run

 ```console
 $ pip install pytripalserializer